scotws/TaliForth2/docs/MANUAL.md

 - The Y register is free to be changed by subroutines.
 This means it should not be expected to survive subroutines unchanged.

+- All words should have one point of entry - the `xt_word` link - and one point of exit at `z_word`.
+In may cases, this means a branch to an internal label `_done` right before `z_word`.

+- Because of the way native compiling works, the usual trick of combining JSR/RTS pairs to a single JMP (usually) doesn't work.

 ### Coding style